This document is a proposal for an abstract model for XML Protocol.

 SOAP: SOAP identifies blocks by the fully qualified element name.
 The block can (but need not) be mapped to some appropriate handler.
 Other schemes have also been suggested.
 For example, an attribute could name a module which would take responsibility for selecting the handler to invoke.

-None is for untargeted blocks which may be referenced by
+processor.
+None is for untargeted blocks which may be

 An empty actor defaults to Final.
 An untargeted block marked with None is useful for declarative information that is referenced by another block or blocks.
 It is guaranteed not to be removed and can even be referenced by blocks which are targeted at different processors.

 SOAP: An empty SOAP actor in a header "indicates that the recipient is the ultimate destination of the SOAP message," and a "body entry is semantically equivalent to a header entry intended for the default actor."
 This is what Final designates.
 The intended (final) processor must recognize itself as such.
 Next has the same interpretation as the SOAP URI, http://schemas.xmlsoap.org/soap/actor/next.
 SOAP forces the actor for body entries to be the final processor.
 SOAP permits the inclusion of blocks for which there do not turn out to be any actors that match along the message path; and even if an actor URI matches a given processor, the processor may determine that no behaviour is associated with the block.
 The value None, on the other hand, is a stronger statement on the part of the sender that signifies that no processor will qualify as a matching actor.

 When a block is selected for processing at an intermediary, the block is removed from the envelope.
 A handler may add zero or more blocks.
 Blocks which are merely referenced are not removed.

 SOAP: SOAP doesn't allow body entries to be processed at intermediaries and hence they are never removed at an intermediary.